6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 5. Now, apply the patching layer and compact it properly by taping or rolling.

-6. If the depth of the hole is greater than 7.5cm, the Patching layer should be provided in 2 or more layers where each layer should be tamped or rolled properly.
+6. If the hole depth exceeds 7.5cm, the Patching layer should be provided in 2 or more layers where each layer should be tamped or appropriately rolled.

 3. Depressions

-Depression indicates the area on the surface of pavements that has a slightly lower elevation than the surrounding areas.
+Depression indicates the area on the surface of pavements with a slightly lower elevation than the surrounding areas.

 They become prominently visible after rainfall due to the accumulation of water.